robertmuth/Cwerg/FrontEndDocs/tutorial.md

 * limited polymorphism
 * slices (array views)
 * (almost) no implicit conversions
+* no truthinesss
 * all value are zero initialized by default

 ## Examples

 Cwerg use a Python inspired syntax where the indentation level is significant.

+We give some examples below to convey a general feeling for the language.
+The details should become clear after reading through the tutorial.

 ### Hello World (full example)